 3. Check if the Car has a Warranty

 One of the drawbacks of buying a used car is that it doesn’t usually come with a warranty.
 However, some makes give very extensive warranties, and so, if the used car you are interested in is just a couple of years old or has a low mileage, it might still be covered.
 In that case, you should follow the advice of Philip Reed, Senior Consumer Advice Editor Edmunds.com.
 Check if any warranty is left on the car that could be transferred to you.

 In any case, it is crucial that you have the used car you just bought checked by a mechanic as soon as possible.
 You also need to have it checked frequently after that to prevent any mechanical problems down the line.
 This will make your life a lot easier.

 4. Check if the Car has a Manual

 You need to get to know your car.
 The owner’s manual is kind of like your car’s bible, and you should consult it to learn the ins and outs of your new vehicle.
 The manual will tell you what kind of fuel the car takes, what all the different buttons do, what type of motor oil you should use, what level to keep the tires inflated to.

 It is also your first guide in tackling any potential minor issues with the vehicle.
 So don’t forget to take a look at the manual whenever you have any doubts about your vehicle.

-Also, as with any big purchase, make sure you keep all the relevant paperwork (receipts, warranties, etc.) in a safe place, in case you need them.
+Also, as with any big purchase, ensure you keep all the relevant paperwork (receipts, warranties, etc.) in a safe place, in case you need them.

 Buying a used car is not without its risks, but you shouldn’t let that scare you off doing it.
-If you follow these simple pieces of advice, you will be able to avoid and tackle many of the problems commonly associated with used cars.
-You will see that, with the help of this advice and your own common-sense, there are a lot more benefits than drawbacks in buying a used car.
+If you follow this simple advice, you will be able to avoid and tackle many of the problems commonly associated with used cars.
+You will see that, with the help of this advice and your own common sense, there are a lot more benefits than drawbacks in buying a used car.